ivanKnt/davyNotebooks/README2.md

 ## Project Overview

-The **Davy Notebooks Project** is a digital humanities research platform for analyzing the notebooks of Sir Humphry Davy.
+The **Davy Notebooks Project** is a digital humanities research project for analyzing the notebooks of Sir Humphry Davy.
 This repository contains:

 1. **Data Processing Pipeline**: Extract and preprocess text from TEI XML files
 2. **Content Classification**: Analyze notebook pages by subject matter